Ted Naifeh

 Edward "Ted" Naifeh is an American comic book writer and artist known for his illustrations in the goth romance comic Gloomcookie.
 Naifeh has since become most known as the creator of the Eisner-Award-nominated series Courtney Crumrin, published by Oni Press.

 Other works by Naifeh include How Loathsome, which he co-created with Tristan Crane; the comic adaptation of the PSP game Death, Jr. (written by Gary Whitta); three issues of the comic adaptation of Gene Wolfe's novel The Shadow of the Torturer, Seven Seas Entertainment's Unearthly; and the Oni Press series Polly and the Pirates.
 Naifeh also provided illustrations for Caitlín R. Kiernan's short fiction collection, Alabaster.
-Ted illustrated The Good Neighbors, a trilogy of graphic novels written by Holly Black and published through Scholastic.
+Naifeh illustrated The Good Neighbors, a trilogy of graphic novels written by Holly Black and published through Scholastic.

 Naifeh has illustrated cards for the Magic: The Gathering collectible card game.